mathsman5133/coc.py/docs/code_overview/models.rst

 All elixir troops, ordered as they appear in-game.

-.. py:data:: coc.ELIXIR_TROOP_ORDER
+.. data:: coc.ELIXIR_TROOP_ORDER

 All dark elixir troops, ordered as they appear in-game.

-.. py:data:: coc.DARK_ELIXIR_TROOP_ORDER
+.. data:: coc.DARK_ELIXIR_TROOP_ORDER

 All siege machines, ordered as they appear in-game.

-.. py:data:: coc.SIEGE_MACHINE_ORDER
+.. data:: coc.SIEGE_MACHINE_ORDER

 All super troops, ordered as they appear in-game.

-.. py:data:: coc.SUPER_TROOP_ORDER
+.. data:: coc.SUPER_TROOP_ORDER

 All home troops, ordered as they appear in-game.
 This is a combination of elixir, dark elixir and siege machine troops.
 This does not contain super troops.

-.. py:data:: coc.HOME_TROOP_ORDER
+.. data:: coc.HOME_TROOP_ORDER

 All builder troops, ordered as they appear in-game.

-.. py:data:: coc.BUILDER_TROOPS_ORDER
+.. data:: coc.BUILDER_TROOPS_ORDER

 All elixir spells, ordered as they appear in-game.

-.. py:data:: coc.ELIXIR_SPELL_ORDER
+.. data:: coc.ELIXIR_SPELL_ORDER

 All dark elixir spells, ordered as they appear in-game.

-.. py:data:: coc.DARK_ELIXIR_SPELL_ORDER
+.. data:: coc.DARK_ELIXIR_SPELL_ORDER

 All spells, ordered as they appear in-game.

-.. py:data:: coc.SPELL_ORDER
+.. data:: coc.SPELL_ORDER

 All heroes, ordered as they appear in-game.

-.. py:data:: coc.HERO_ORDER
+.. data:: coc.HERO_ORDER

 All achievements, ordered as they appear in-game.

-.. py:data:: coc.ACHIEVEMENT_ORDER
+.. data:: coc.ACHIEVEMENT_ORDER

 All of the above contain a list of strings, corresponding to the name given in-game and in the API.